Diagnosing Long-Video Quantitative Reasoning in Multimodal LLMs via Enumeration and Counting: EC-Bench: Diagnostic Evaluation Design

 \subsection{Data Construction}

-EC-Bench consists of 152 long-form videos, each exceeding 30 minutes in duration.
-The dataset is built upon LVBench~\cite{lvbench} and expanded with additional sources across diverse domains, including sports, TV programs, documentaries, and online self-media.
-For each video, we construct both Enumeration and Counting queries, resulting in 1,699 open-ended queries.
-Multiple-choice formats are excluded to avoid answer biases and to better evaluate long-horizon reasoning with explicit evidence.
+EC-Bench contains 152 untrimmed videos, each longer than 30 minutes, with a median duration of 47 minutes and an average duration of approximately 57 minutes.
+The videos are built from LVBench~\cite{lvbench} and additional public sources across diverse domains, including sports, TV programs, documentaries, live recordings, cartoons, news, academic lectures, and online self-media.
+The final dataset contains 1{,}699 open-ended queries, including 858 Enumeration queries and 841 Counting queries.
+We exclude multiple-choice formats to reduce answer-option bias and to require models to generate answers and supporting evidence directly.

-\textbf{Prompt design for QA generation.} We design a structured prompt to generate high-quality Enumeration and Counting queries for long-form videos.
-The prompt instructs the model to analyze both visual and audio content over the entire video and generate queries spanning six reasoning categories.
-It further enforces that queries depend on full-video context, include explicit evidence spans, and follow standardized answer formats.
-To ensure consistency, we adopt a JSON-based output format and provide template examples across different video genres.
-Detailed prompts are provided in the supplementary material.
+\textbf{Candidate generation.} We use \texttt{Gemini-2.5-Pro} to generate initial query-answer-evidence candidates with a structured prompt.
+The prompt asks for objective, video-grounded Enumeration and Counting queries across the six reasoning categories, requires concise answer formats, and requests evidence spans.
+The generated candidates serve only as drafts; all final annotations are human verified.
+The detailed prompt is provided in Appendix~\ref{app:prompt_qa-gen}.

-\textbf{Annotation and quality control.} We adopt an annotation protocol inspired by prior long-video benchmarks~\cite{longvideobench,lvbench}.
-We first generate initial query–answer pairs using \texttt{Gemini-2.5-pro}, followed by human verification.
-Annotators revise ambiguous or redundant queries, correct missing or misidentified instances, and refine evidence span boundaries to align with corresponding visual or audio events.
-Each sample is further cross-checked by another annotator to ensure consistency.
-Details of the annotation workflow are provided in the supplementary material.
+\textbf{Human verification and quality control.} We use a multi-stage human annotation process to refine the generated candidates.
+Annotators remove ambiguous or redundant queries, correct missing or misidentified instances, revise numerical answers, and adjust evidence span boundaries to align with the supporting visual or audio events.
+The annotation was conducted by 14 annotators from a professional annotation company, and 60.9\% of the automatically generated QA pairs required correction, including answer revision, missing-instance correction, duplicate handling, query filtering, and evidence-boundary adjustment.
+Each sample was cross-checked by a second annotator before inclusion in the benchmark; samples with unresolved ambiguity were removed from the final set.
+The annotation guidelines specify answer rules, evidence-boundary rules, duplicate handling, second-level timestamp precision, and a 5-second merge rule for repeated appearances.
+The full annotation protocol is provided in Appendix~\ref{app:anno-protocol}.

-\subsection{Dataset statistics}
+\subsection{Dataset Statistics}

-EC-Bench covers diverse reasoning scenarios in long-form video understanding.
-Figure~\ref{fig:task_statistics} and Figure~\ref{fig:video_statistics} summarize the task-level and video-level statistics.